-Sadly, our programme of regular walks has been severely disrupted in 2020 by the Covid pandemic.
-We managed two splendid walks at the beginning of the year, at Steeple Barton in February and Swerford in March, details of which are below.
-However, since then we have been unable to walk in our usual group.
-Nevertheless, many of our members have been out walking either individually or in pairs and our paths have often crossed in or around the village.
+Sadly, our programme of regular walks was severely disrupted in 2020 and the first half of 2021 by the Covid pandemic.
+Our last two walks before lockdown were at Steeple Barton in February and Swerford in March 2020, details of which are below.
+After that we were unable to walk in our usual group, but many of our members have been out walking either individually or in pairs and our paths have often crossed in or around the village.

 When the Rule of Six was in place 4 of us decided to meet each Tuesday morning and we took it in turn to choose and lead a walk.
 We found that walking in a group of 4 made it possible to socially distance and still chat.
 We have thoroughly enjoyed discovering each other’s favourite walks, working out new ones and planning walks for the whole group when that becomes possible some time in the future.
 It has also permitted us to admire the wonderful scenery in our area in all its glorious colours, from delicate green hues of late Spring to full blown Summer, stunning autumnal shades and the beauty of bare trees in Winter.

-From November onwards we four are now meeting in pairs and still enjoying our weekly walks with one of our favourite destinations being the extensive grounds of Blenheim.
-An added highlight was seeing the impressive but poignant ‘Standing with Giants’ Remembrance tribute.
+One of our favourite destinations has been the extensive grounds of Blenheim.
+In November an added highlight was seeing the impressive but poignant ‘Standing with Giants’ Remembrance tribute in the park there.
 A selection of images from some of the walks enjoyed by our small group is on the Gallery page.

 Our last walk before the first lockdown was a repeat of one much enjoyed by members two years ago.
 It was a good circular walk at Swerford on a fairly bright but chilly Spring morning,13 March.
 Along the way we stopped to admire the views over the hills, daffodils and the magnificent gates and waterfall in the grounds of a property hidden from view.
 There was also time to see the site of the former castle at Swerford and go inside the tiny church and admire the pews and a painting.
 We then continued on by car to Hook Norton Brewery where other members of our WI were waiting for us to share a delicious lunch in the Malthouse Kitchen.
 Although our numbers were down a bit due to health issues and concerns about coronavirus, a good time was had by all who participated on the day.
 We feared that it might be the last group walk that we would manage for a while and so it has proved to be.